ebuchman/blog/content/about.md

 - Philosophy, Psychology, and Religion: [Mircea Eliade], [Carl Jung], [Robert Anton Wilson], [Terrence McKenna]
 - Media and Technology: [Marshall McLuhan], [Buckminster Fuller]
 - Economics: [E.F.
 Schumacher], [Jane Jacobs], [Elinor Ostrom], [Nassim Taleb], [Friedrich Hayek].

+For a more recent list of favorite economists (including classics like Robert Owen, Henry George, Silvio Gesell, and Karl Polanyi), see my [tweet thread][econ-thread].

 These days I'm studying monetary theory, history, and practice, guided by the work of folks like [Perry Mehrling], [George Selgin], and [Jeffrey Snider], though I continue to pursue a more